ivy-llc/ivy/docs/partial_source/deep_dive/10_docstrings.rst

 .. code-block:: diff

-    +This method conforms to the `Array API Standard +<https://data-apis.org/array-api/latest/>`_.
+    +This function conforms to the `Array API Standard +<https://data-apis.org/array-api/latest/>`_.
 This docstring is an extension of the +`docstring <https://data-apis.org/array-api/latest/API_specification/generated/signatures.elementwise_functions.tan.html>`_
     +in the standard.